Plan for multiple platforms

 Why are user profiles on multiple platforms such a challenge?

 It is common for users to access multiple computing devices.
 The challenge with any type of roaming profile results from the differences between systems on these devices.
 For example, if I create a shortcut on my desktop to a local file that does not exist when I move to a different device, I have a broken shortcut on my desktop.

 A similar issue exists when roaming between a single-session operating system (OS) and a multi-session OS.
-Some settings may not be applicable on the server (such as power settings or video settings).
-Furthermore, if applications are not installed similarly on each device, when I roam other issues may emerge.
+Some settings might not be applicable on the server (such as power settings or video settings).
+Furthermore, if applications are not installed similarly on each device, when I roam other issues might emerge.

 Some personalization settings (such as My Documents, Favorites, and other files that function independently of OS or application version) are much easier to manage than others.
 But even these settings may be difficult to roam when a document type is only supported on one system.
 For example, a user has Microsoft Project installed on one system, but on another device that file type is not recognized.
 This situation is exacerbated if the same application is present on two systems but on one different add-ons are installed and expected by a document.

 How does changing the way an application is installed cause issues?

-Even though platforms are identically installed, if an application is configured differently on each, errors may occur when the application starts.
+Even though platforms are identically installed, if an application is configured differently on each, errors might occur when the application starts.
 For example, a macro or add-on might activate in Excel on one platform but not another.